tenfinney/dao/README.md

 **What can I do with my `W3API` tokens?**
 Once your token request is approved, you instantly have the power to vote on all on-chain decisions, such as spending funds or minting new tokens.

-**What funder protections are there?**
-1. *Pre-Seed Funders* will approach equal voting power to *Pre-Seed Builders* as the round reaches conclusion (December 31st).
-This means that funders can protect their own best interests through voting.
-2. Furthermore, the *Support* level is set at 60% to ensure that EVERY decision has mutual support from both builders and funders.
-3. Lastly, the initial token holders are long-term committed builders (see *[Pre-Seed Builders](#Pre-Seed-Builders)* above) who have been contributing since before the project was funded.

 **What about vesting?**
 `W3API` tokens are initially set to be non-transferable.
 The DAO can decide to change this in the future and mint tokens to contributors via timelock or vesting contracts.